hellbox/srob-migration/content/reviews/in-a-virtual-world-trolls-are-real.md

 name = "In a virtual world, trolls are real" title = "In a virtual world, trolls are real" dek = "After Gamergate \u2014 correction, a petty, dangerous ex-boyfriend \u2014 unbuilt her life, Zo\u00eb Quinn used her game-designer smarts to turn the tables on online harassers.
-It's time for the rest of us to do the same. " facebookauto = "Zo\u00eb Quinn's Crash Override was a call to action.
+It's time for the rest of us to do the same. " type = "Review"facebookauto = "Zo\u00eb Quinn's Crash Override was a call to action.
 Are we listening? asks Pam Mandel." twitterauto = "In Crash Override, @UnburntWitch issued a call to action.
 Are we listening? asks @nerdseyeview." reviews_byline = ["writers/pam-mandel.md"] reviews_books = ["books/crash-override.md"]